-Deb Roy is Professor of Media Arts and Sciences at MIT where he directs the MIT Center for Constructive Communication, and a Visiting Professor at Harvard Law School.
-He leads research in applied machine learning and human-machine interaction with applications in designing systems for learning and constructive dialogue, and for mapping and analyzing large scale media ecosystems.
-Deb is also co-founder and Chair of Cortico, a nonprofit social technology company that develops and operates the Local Voices Network to surface underheard voices and bridge divides.
+Roy is Professor of Media Arts and Sciences at MIT where he directs the MIT Center for Constructive Communication.
+He leads research in applied machine learning and human-machine system design with applications in understanding large scale social media ecosystems and designing communication tools and social networks.
+Deb is also co-founder and CEO of Cortico, a nonprofit social technology organization that develops and operates a conversation platform designed to surface underheard voices and enable deep systematic listening.

-Roy served as Executive Director of the MIT Media Lab from 2019-2021.
-He was co-founder and CEO of Bluefin Labs, a media analytics company that analyzed the interactions between television and social media at scale.
-Bluefin was acquired by Twitter in 2013, Twitter’s largest acquisition of the time.
+Previously, Roy was a Visiting Professor at Harvard Law School from 2021-22.
+He served as Executive Director of the MIT Media Lab from 2019-2021.
+Roy co-founded and was CEO of Bluefin Labs, a media analytics company that analyzed the interactions between television and social media at scale.
+Bluefin was acquired by Twitter in 2013, Twitter’s largest acquisition to date.
 From 2013-2017 Roy served as Twitter’s Chief Media Scientist.

-As an advocate for the design and use of technology for social good, Deb has served on the Knight Commission on Trust, Media, and Democracy, and currently serves on the Aspen Institute’s Commission on Information Disorder.
+Deb serves on the board of the Knight First Amendment Institute and the FRONTLINE advisory council.
+He has previously served on the Knight Commission on Trust, Media, and Democracy, the Aspen Institute’s Commission on Information Disorder.

 A native of Canada, Roy received his Bachelor of Applied Science from the University of Waterloo and PhD in Media Arts and Sciences from MIT.